-Our board of directors currently consists of ten members.
-In accordance with the terms of our certificate of incorporation and bylaws, our board of directors is divided into three classes, class I, class II and class III, with members of each class serving staggered three-year terms.
+Our Board currently consists of ten members.
+In accordance with the terms of our certificate of incorporation and bylaws, our Board is divided into three classes, class I, class II and class III, with members of each class serving staggered three-year terms.
 The members of the classes are divided as follows:

-- the class I directors are Hoyoung Huh, M.D., Ph.D., Darren Cline, MBA, and David Pyott, MA, MBA, with current terms expiring at the Annual Meeting of Stockholders to be held in - the class II directors are John Curnutte, M.D., Ph.D., Kate Knobil, M.D., Thomas McCourt and Smital Shah, MBA, with current terms expiring at the Annual Meeting of Stockholders to be held in 2025; and - · the class III directors standing for election are Bernard Coulie, M.D., Ph.D., Gayle Crowell and Suzanne Bruhn, Ph.D., with current terms expiring at the Annual Meeting
+- · the class I directors standing for election are Hoyoung Huh, M.D., Ph.D., Darren Cline, MBA, and David Pyott, MA, MBA, with current terms expiring at the Annual Meeting; - the class II directors are John Curnutte, M.D., Ph.D., Katharine Knobil, M.D., Thomas McCourt and Smital Shah, MBA, with current terms expiring at the Annual Meeting of Stockholders to be held in 2025; and - the class III directors are Bernard Coulie, M.D., Ph.D., MBA, Gayle Crowell and Suzanne Bruhn, Ph.D., with current terms expiring at the Annual Meeting of Stockholders to be held in 2026.